-(A breach is not material if the other party received substantially what (he) (she) (it) contracted for.
+(A breach is not material if the other party received substantially what [insert applicable pronoun] contracted for.
 In determining whether a breach is material, you may consider the nature of the promised performance, the purpose of the contract, and whether any defects in performance have defeated the purpose of the contract.)